infinum/datx/docs/examples/react-setup.md

 ### Using `useObserver` hook

 Here, we use `useObserver` hook to return our jsx element when observable change.
-Despite using it in the middle of out component, our entire component will be re-rendered on observable change.
+Despite using it in the middle of our component, our entire component will be re-rendered on observable change.

 Read more on [mobx-react](https://mobx-react.js.org/observer-hook) docs.